esurdam/go-sophos/README.md

 fmt.Printf("%v", swag)
 ```

 ## Generating Types

 Sophos types are automatically generated using [bin/gen.go](bin/gen.go) which queries the UTM `api/definitions` path to generate all the files in [types](types) which contain structs corresponding to UTM API definitions.

+Generated pacakages are versioned, feel free to generate against an older version and submit.

 ```bash
 export ENDPOINT=192.168.0.1:4848